Home NAS System

 img

-Connecting to the NAS
+Connect to the NAS Server

 Windows File Explorer (Easiest)